Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-It is worth noting that in the experimental spectra, the band-origin value of \ce{[UO2Cl4]^{2-}} is the same within \SI{1}{\per\cm} in the \ce{Cs2UO2Cl4} crystal and in \ce{[Bu4N]2[UO2Cl4]} in acetone.
-This is fully consistent with the fact that the excitation molecular orbitals (See Figure~\ref{fig:orbitals}) of the luminescent state do not show any contribution from the second-sphere counter-ions.
+It is worth noting that in the experimental spectra, the band-origin values of \ce{[UO2Cl4]^{2-}} are the same within \SI{1}{\per\cm} in the \ce{Cs2UO2Cl4} crystal and in \ce{[Bu4N]2[UO2Cl4]} in acetone.
+This is fully consistent with the fact that the singly occupied molecular orbitals in the luminescent state do not show any contribution from the second-sphere counterions (See Figure~\ref{fig:orbitals}).

-\subsection{Theoretical luminescence spectra}
+\subsection{Theoretical Luminescence Spectra}

-To simplify the comparison within all spectra, let them be obtained from our quantum chemical calculations or from experiment, they are all normalized so that the first peak matches the experimental amplitude.
-Neither homogeneous and heterogeneous line broadening effects are included because of their complicated prediction~\cite{doi:10.1021/ct200419x}.
-We will thus only discuss the stick spectra.
+To simplify the comparison within all spectra, those obtained from our quantum chemical calculations or from experiment, they are all normalized so that the first peak in the low-energy region matches the experimental amplitude.
+Neither homogeneous nor heterogeneous line broadening effects are included in our computed spectra because of their complicated prediction~\cite{doi:10.1021/ct200419x}.
+We will thus restrict ourselves to discussing the stick spectra.